mesosphere/dcos-commons/frameworks/cassandra/alerts/README.md

     `Reference Name : refs/heads/DCOS-52832-Add-alerts-dcos-monitoring`

-2. After deploy is complete, please check, that Prometheus is running:
+2. After deployment is complete, check Prometheus is running by going to the following URL: `http://<cluster-ip>/service/dcos-monitoring/prometheus`

     `http://<cluster-ip>/service/dcos-monitoring/prometheus`

-3. In Prometheus UI, click on a "Alert" button to check Alerts.
+3. In Prometheus UI, click on the "Alert" button to check Alerts were successfully imported